The Best Online Colleges in Florida 2021

 thebestschools.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 Are you ready to discover your college program?

 Studying in Florida yields more than beautiful beaches and sunny weather: The state also offers great higher education options, including affordable tuition and online learning.

 Online colleges in Florida offer undergraduate programs in hundreds of fields of study.
 With the fourth-largest economy in the United States, Florida provides numerous employment opportunities, especially in the life science, aviation, and aeronautics industries.
-Professionals with bachelor's degrees can also pursue managerial roles in Florida's strong financial services and tourism sectors.
+Professionals with bachelor's degrees can also pursue managerial roes in Florida's strong financial services and tourism sectors.

 The best online colleges in Florida accommodate the state's need for well-educated professionals.
 Florida is home to the State University of Florida System, which includes 12 public universities, plus more than 30 private institutions of higher learning, which are all members of the Independent Colleges and Universities of Florida.
 Many of these schools offer both online and on-campus learning opportunities.

 Featured Online Schools

 Earning an online bachelor's degree in Florida is a convenient, flexible option for working professionals and students with busy schedules.
 This article offers a comprehensive look at the best online colleges in Florida.

 |#10||Palm Beach Atlantic University West Palm Beach, FL|